Dr. Oliver Fiehn

 New position: Full Professor, Metabolomics, Genome Center, Department of Molecular and Cellular Biology, University of California

 Sites of carbon fixation are linked to sites of net consumption via the vascular system.
 Almost all metabolites can be transported, depending on the developmental stage of a source leaf, and the varying needs of strong sinks such as fruits, tubers, or flowers.
 Therefore, the study of source-sink relationships cannot be restricted to specific biochemical pathways or selected organs.
 Instead, a systemic approach is needed that views metabolic networks in different organs in response to plant development and its environment.
-The group uses Arabidopsis thaliana, Solanum tuberosum, and Cucurbitaceae as model organisms.
+The group used Arabidopsis thaliana, Solanum tuberosum, and Cucurbitaceae as model organisms.